Causes and Risk Factors for Scoliosis

 In most cases, the cause for scoliosis is unknown (called idiopathic scoliosis).
 Idiopathic scoliosis usually develops in children between 10 and 12 years of age and adolescents, usually during a growth spurt (adolescent scoliosis).

 Idiopathic scoliosis may have a genetic (inherited) link.
-It often runs in familiesas many as 30% of children with idiopathic scoliosis have a family member (e.g., parent, sibling) who also has the condition.
+It often runs in familiesas many as 30 percent of children with idiopathic scoliosis have a family member (e.g., parent, sibling) who also has the condition.

 Causes for scoliosis can be classified as structural or nonstructural.
 In structural scoliosis, a fixed curve develops in the spine, often as a result of a congenital abnormality.
 This type accounts for about 5% of scoliosis cases.